-Students will learn Panhead, Knucklehead, Shovelhead and Evolution® engine design, function and service.
+Students will learn Panhead, Knucklehead, Shovelhead and Evolution® engine design, function and service in this optional Harley-Davidson mechanic course.
 Panhead topics will include pan covers and D-rings, gaskets and hardware, rocker arm and rocker bearings, intake manifold inserts, valves, guides and springs, cylinder head updates and unleaded conversion, pistons, rings, cylinder design, pushrods, gearcase covers, gears and shafts, oiling and breathing system functions, circuit breakers, lower-end flywheel assemblies, and case designs.

 Knucklehead topics will include cylinder head design, rocker arm and rocker shafts, valves, springs and spring covers, oil feed and return systems, pinion shaft design, and carburetor and manifold designs.

 Shovelhead topics will include rocker box and rocker arm, rocker shafts, cylinder heads, valves and springs, pistons, tappets, cam and pinion gear, lower end, and oil pump.Evolution® topics will include engine disassembly, pushrods, rocker box, rocker arm and shafts, cylinder heads, valves and springs, cylinders, pistons lifters, cam, and gearcase.

 Students will be taught engine design, function and servicing.
 Topics include valves and springs, cylinder and piston designs, gearcase covers, cam gears, tappets and guides, feed and return oil pump design and function, timed breather systems, flywheels, rods and case designs, circuit breakers, and carburetor and manifold designs.